 Fanni Zentai, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ)

 Johan Schaar, Stockholm International Peace Research Institute

 Seminar Conclusions – Political Drivers for Sustainable Ecosystems

-Enable national investments in targets for achieving SDG6 through a compact between ALL social partners at both diplomatic levels and at all delivery levels of society.
+Enable national investments for achieving SDG6 through a compact between ALL social partners at diplomatic levels and at all delivery levels of society.
 Social partners are the decision makers in society, encompassing labour, business, civil society, and government.
-Delivery levels include include global, regional, national, and the sub-national levels.
+Delivery levels include global, regional, national, and the sub-national levels.
 These national investments will likely necessitate difficult compromises, but such compacts will serve as enabling environments, in which partners ensure accountability as well as monitor and evaluate progress on the ground.

 Establish an evolved definition of development that equalizes people and nature.
 Moving beyond the Human Development Index, this definition places ecosystems and human development needs as one.
 Further such definition notes that we can’t have peace without development and development without peace.